tboie/universal_mechanics/README.md

 ### Gravity

+Systematic Perspective:
+Pattern of functionality at scale/time range from geometric form?

+Modular Perspective:
 Interaction of moving particles from groups of mass?

 Thought experiment: If the sun or planets didn't emit anything, would they still revolve?